OpenListTeam/docs/docs/guide/drivers/cloudreve_v4.md

 ### Root Folder Path

 Cloudreve V4 uses a custom URI as the path, which can be obtained from the `?path=` in the web link.
+The obtained parameters may need to be [URL decoded](https://www.google.com/search?q=URL+decode).

 #### Mounting My Files